-Yet, after eight years of HBOT treatment, Andrew’s mother Theresa stated that it’s like he’s a new person.
+After eight years of HBOT treatment, Andrew’s mother, Theresa, stated that Andrew is like a new person.

 “His understanding came back very quickly.
 To begin with, he couldn’t see.
-But now he can read, his maths is good and he can tell the time.
+But now he can read, his math is good and he can tell the time.
 He is starting to be able to squeeze a switch, which could open up a new form of communication.
 We take him to football matches and to horse-riding for the disabled.
 He remembers everything.
 He will never walk, but we have our child back.”

 As mentioned earlier, not everyone agrees with the benefits of HBOT.
 In fact, some physicians have indicated that HBOT may do more harm than good to children with cerebral palsy.

 For instance, in studies published by the National Institutes of Health (NIH), results of HBOT clinical trials indicated that although it helped to slightly decrease mortality in children with traumatic brain injuries, it also increased the chances of a poor functional outcome.

 Research on HBOT published in the Modern Drug Discovery as well as by NHI concluded that there was no significant difference between children with cerebral palsy who received HBOT when compared to a placebo group.

 Researchers performed two clinical trials on children with cerebral palsy, ranging from ages 3 to 12.
-The first group of children was given hyperbaric oxygen at 1.75 ATA of 100% oxygen, while the second group of children was given treatment consisting of slightly pressurized room air.
+The first group of children was given hyperbaric oxygen at 1.75 ATA of 100% oxygen.
+The second group of children was given treatment consisting of slightly pressurized room air.
 The study included 40 sessions where the treatments were given once per day.

 Results of the study show that both groups showed significant improvements in the following areas: